fieldtrip/website/workshop/nigeria2025/preprocessing.md

     cfg = [];
     erp_S123 = ft_timelockanalysis(cfg, data_S123);

-The ft_timelockanalysis function results in a MATLAB structure that is similar to the one from ft_preprocessing, but now there is only one matrix that contains the EEG data averaged over trials.
+The **[ft_timelockanalysis](/reference/ft_timelockanalysis)** function results in a MATLAB structure that is similar to the one from **[ft_preprocessing](/reference/ft_preprocessing)**, but now there is only one matrix that contains the EEG data averaged over trials.
 We can again use the standard MATLAB plotting function.

     figure
     plot(erp_S123.time, erp_S123.avg);

 ## Segmenting, preprocessing, and averaging the EEG data

 When we read the data from disk, we can apply preprocessing options such as filtering.
 This can be done on the continuous data, but also on the data corresponding to only the trials of interest.
+Since we only read the data of interest, and only filter the short segments, th e processing is much faster and requires less memory.
+The disadvantage is that the discontinuous signal at the start and end of the trials might cause [filter ringing artifacts](https://en.wikipedia.org/wiki/Ringing_artifacts).

     cfg = [];
     cfg.dataset = filename;